earthobservations/luftdatenpumpe/README.rst

 License
 *******

-This project is licensed under the terms of the AGPL license.
+This project is licensed under the terms of the GNU AGPL license.

 ********************